Join JPI UE

-Transport within modern cities is incredibly important: Smart cities and their communities must have efficient, reliable and robust transport systems or they will not function properly.
-This project is an exploration into how people use different levels of a public transport network so that new techniques can be developed which adjust public transport services to reflect actual demand.
-The project will investigate three case studies (the Netherlands, Sweden, and Switzerland).
-In these case studies the project will measure how travellers transfer within terminals, urban networks, and regional networks in order to develop methods for predicting passenger flows.
-This will be used to quantity the reliability of passenger experiences and evaluate strategies for improving coordination between travel modes, particular in the case of disturbances and disruptions.
+Smart cities and communities rely on efficient, reliable and robust transport systems.
+This project will contribute to a better understanding of how people move in different levels of the public transport network and to offer new techniques to adjust public transport services to respond to actual demand levels.
+Three case studies in the Netherlands, Sweden and Switzerland will measure how travellers transfer within terminals and urban and regional networks, in order to develop methods for predicting passenger flows, quantify the reliability of passenger experience and evaluate strategies for improved coordination between travel modes, especially in case of disturbances.

 TRANS-FORM – smart transfers through unravelling urban form and travel flow dynamics

 Contact: Dr. Oded Cats, Delft University of Technology

 Partners: Delft University of Technology, Linköping University, École Polytechnique Fédérale de Lausanne, Blekinge Institute of Technology, IBM Research GmbH, ETRA